-Located only about an hour and a half from Kuala Lumpur or even closer from Kuala Lumpur airport, Seremban or Melaka, it makes for a very convenient stopover or weekend trip.
+PD is only about an hour and a half from Kuala Lumpur or even closer from Kuala Lumpur airport, Seremban or Melaka.
+This makes PD a very convenient stopover or weekend trip.
 You can read full details about how to get to Port Dickson from KL here or from Singapore here.

 The great thing about the PD beaches is they are generally clean.
 In fact, I have seen someone actively cleaning most of the beaches I have visited in Port Dickson.
 Some of the beaches have facilities like toilets and changing rooms as well as being adjacent to public parks, food stalls and hotels.

 As you’ll soon discover, the most popular Port Dickson public beach is Blue Lagoon Port Dickson or Teluk Kemang.
-These are both south of Port Dickson town.
+Both of these PD beaches are south of Port Dickson town.
 However I recommend you keep reading to discover my absolute favourite picks!

 Locations of Best Port Dickson Malaysia Beach

-Some Choices For The Best Port Dickson Beach!
+Our Choices For The Best Port Dickson Beach, Malaysia!

 Blue Lagoon Beach